eldoriarpg/BigDoorOpener/readme.md

 # Setup
 Simply drop the jar in your plugin folder.

-Make suer that you have [Big Doors](https://www.spigotmc.org/resources/big-doors.58669/) installed as well.
+Make sure you have [Big Doors](https://www.spigotmc.org/resources/big-doors.58669/) installed as well.

 # Commands

 Every door created will have a range of 10 blocks to open.

 All commands have full tab completion support.
 So you can probably skip this part and start using it.
-I highly recommend to not set a autoclose value or manage this door with redstone.
+I highly recommend to not set an autoclose value or manage this door with redstone.

 #### Create a timed door
 `/bdo setTimed <doorId> <open> <close>`
 This creates a new automatic door which opens and closes at the specific time.
 It will open when a player approaches it.
 [See permissions to change this.](#Door-with-permission)

-*You can enter a time (E.g. 6:30) or a tick amount (E.g. 500) as time.*
+*You can enter a time (E.g. 6:30), or a tick amount (E.g. 500) as time.*

 ![timed door](http://chojo.u.catgirlsare.sexy/OJikflxg.gif)